 Why are Ahsoka’s Lightsabers Blue?

 One major inconsistency with the novel is Ahsoka’s ‘improved’ lightsabers, as Anakin would say.
 In the novel, it specifically references Ahsoka having green lightsabers, though I won’t say anything more about that so as not to spoil the story arc.
 In this episode, however, she receives blue lightsabers.
 Anakin obviously had something to do with the color change, but what?
 There were theories that Anakin’s more aggressive aura changed the color of the crystal, but we know that Jedi auras don’t change lightsaber colors, or else Anakin would’ve had a red blade during Order 66.
 It is possible that Anakin replaced Ahsoka’s crystals with two blue ones, but there are several reasons why this wouldn’t work.
 A: Why would he do that?
 B: How could he know how to take apart Ahsoka’s lightsaber as a Jedi’s lightsaber is designed from their connection with the Force, in a way only they know how?
-Finally, C: Only a Jedi or one who has a connection with the Force can find kyber crystals, because they call to the Force within the Jedi.
+Finally, C: Only a Jedi or one who has a connection with the Force can find their unique kyber crystals, because they call to the Force within the Jedi.
 Hopefully, the reason for this change will be revealed, but if not, it will simply be added to the vast collection of Star Wars mysteries.

 Ahsoka accepts her lightsabers and Anakin says goodbye and leaves with Obi-Wan to save the chancellor.
 Ahsoka leaves with the newly-promoted Commander Rex and a fleet of Jedi cruisers to capture Maul.
 Not to kill Maul, mind you, but capture, for as Obi-Wan advises, “He doesn’t seem to stay dead.”